opensafely/documentation/docs/memory-efficient-working.md

 ![Example output from line profiler on dummy data](images/line-profiler-output-dummy-data.png)

-In a Jupyter notebook, you can run an IPython magic command `%prun` before calling a function to get the line profile results as a cell output.
+In a Jupyter notebook, you can run an IPython magic command `%prun` before calling a function to get similar line profile results as a cell output.

-While line profiling can help identify which parts of the code is taking up the most memory or time, it does not guarantee that there will be optimisation solutions.
+While profiling can help identify which parts of the code is taking up the most memory or time, it does not guarantee that there will be optimisation solutions.
 Some processes are inherently more memory-intensive than others (e.g. sorting values).
 Additionally, depending on differences between the dummy data and real data, locally estimated timings may differ from timings based on real data.